hanabi/hanabi.github.io/Reference.md

 * The *Early Game* is defined and introduced in the beginner's document.
 However, in order to squeeze as much value out of the conventions as possible, we have some extra rules about *The Early Game* that are listed here.
 * The *Early Game* is ended when someone discards for the first time.
 However, note that:
-  * Misplaying a card does NOT count as ending the *Early Game*.
+  * Misplaying a card **does not count** as ending the *Early Game*.
-  * Discarding known trash does NOT count as ending the *Early Game*.
+  * Discarding known trash **does not count** as ending the *Early Game*.
-  * Doing special discards that "transfer" cards to other players does NOT count as ending the *Early Game*.
+  * Doing special discards that "transfer" cards to other players **does not count** as ending the *Early Game*.
 * In the *Early Game*, players must "extinguish" all of the available clues on the board.
 Note that:
-  * This DOES include *5 Stalling*, but it is only mandatory for the team to collectively perform one *5 Stall*.
+  * This **does** include *5 Stalling*, but it is only mandatory for the team to collectively perform one *5 Stall*.
 If one *5 Stall* clue has already been given and there is another *5 Stall* clue available, players are allowed (but not required) to clue it.
-  * This DOES NOT include cluing something in the hand of the player who came directly before you.
+  * This **does not** include cluing something in the hand of the player who came directly before you.
 (This is because the player who came before you did not see anything for you to do, and is therefore giving you "permission" to discard.)
 In this situation, cluing is optional; players can choose to either clue the previous hand or discard at their discretion.
-  * This DOES NOT include cluing 5's that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand. (*Order Chop Moves* are an advanced move that is covered later.)
+  * This **does not** include cluing 5's that will be almost certainly be *Order Chop Moved* by an upcoming player who already has two or more 1's clued in their hand. (*Order Chop Moves* are an advanced move that is covered later.)

 ### 5 Stalls (Intermediate Section)